AMReX-Combustion/PeleLMeX/Docs/source/manual/Tutorials_BFSFlame.rst

 .. note::
     Note that when running 2D simulations, it is not necessary to specify entries for the third dimension.

-The base grid is decomposed into a 256x64 cells array with AMR initially not activated.
+The base grid is decomposed into a 256x64 cell array with AMR initially not activated.

 The refinement ratio between each level is set to 2 and `PeleLMeX` currently does not support refinement ratio of 4.
 Regrid operation will be performed every 5 steps. ``amr.n_error_buf`` specifies, for each level, the number of buffer cells used around the cell tagged for refinement, while ``amr.grid_eff`` describes the grid efficiency, i.e. how much of the new grid contains tagged cells.
 Higher values lead to tighter grids around the tagged cells.
+For more information on how these parameters affect grid generation, see the `AMReX documentation <https://amrex-codes.github.io/amrex/docs_html/GridCreation.html>`_.

 All of those parameters are specified in the `AMR CONTROL` block: ::